 Liesl Codrington | Director

-With more than 20 years’ experience across government, consulting, and independent practice, Liesl is a systems thinker and strategist known for translating complexity into clear, practical solutions.
-She partners with governments, industry, and communities to shape projects and reforms that balance climate resilience, social equity, and long-term liveability.
+With more than 20 years’ experience across government, consulting, and independent practice, Liesl is a systems thinker and strategist known for translating complexity into clear, practical direction.
+She works with governments, industry and communities to shape policies, precincts and infrastructure investments that respond to climate change, evolving social needs and the long-term liveability of cities and regions.

-Liesl’s work spans Australia — from Sydney, Melbourne, and Brisbane to regional NSW, South Australia, and the Victorian alpine region.
-Her portfolio includes major urban precincts and regional initiatives such as the Snowy Mountains and Wagga Wagga Special Activation Precincts, Mirvac’s Harbourside redevelopment, and Ginninderry, alongside dozens of social impact assessments, regional strategies, and policy reforms.
+Liesl’s work spans Australia, from Canberra, Sydney, Melbourne, and Brisbane to regional NSW, South Australia, and the Victorian alpine region.
+Her portfolio includes experience gained through senior roles in government, consulting and independent practice, including major urban precincts and regional initiatives such as the Snowy Mountains and Wagga Wagga Special Activation Precincts, Mirvac’s Harbourside redevelopment, Acton Waterfront, Canberra’s City Centre, and Ginninderry, alongside social impact assessments, regional strategies and policy reform processes.

-Her expertise covers the full spectrum of social planning and city-shaping — including social impact assessment, social infrastructure planning, placemaking, community wellbeing, and the design of equitable public spaces.
-She integrates social value, stakeholder engagement, and systems thinking into planning and infrastructure decisions, with a strong focus on regional and climate-affected communities.
+Her expertise covers social planning, social impact assessment, social infrastructure planning, housing and urban policy, placemaking, community wellbeing, and the design of equitable public spaces.
+She brings a human geography lens to understanding people, place and social patterns, integrating social insight, stakeholder engagement and systems thinking into planning and infrastructure decisions.

-A skilled communicator and perceptive listener, Liesl brings empathy, authenticity, and insight to every collaboration.
-Her people-first approach underpins her leadership in socially and environmentally sustainable planning, ensuring strategies are technically sound, socially meaningful, and grounded in the realities of how people live and what they need to thrive.
+A skilled communicator and perceptive listener, Liesl brings empathy, clarity and strategic insight to complex environments.
+Her people-first approach underpins her leadership in socially and environmentally sustainable planning, ensuring outcomes are socially meaningful, environmentally responsible, and long-term.

 — Liesl Codrington, Founder and Director